 What Are the NPO Guidelines?

 There are different NPO guidelines depending on the type of surgery you have.
-And it’s important to follow the specific guidelines for your surgery.
+And it’s essential to follow the specific guidelines for your surgery.

 For example, suppose you have a general anesthetic (for surgery on your stomach, intestine, or colon).
-In that case, you will need to be NPO for 8 hours before the surgery.
-This means no food or drink for 8 hours before your surgery begins, including water.
+In that case, you must be NPO for 8 hours before the surgery.
+This means no food or drink, including water, for 8 hours before your surgery begins.

-If you have a regional anesthetic (such as for surgery on your hand, foot, or arm), you will need to be NPO for 4 hours before the surgery.
+If you have a regional anesthetic (such as for surgery on your hand, foot, or arm), you must be NPO for 4 hours before the surgery.

 And if you have a local anesthetic (such as for a skin biopsy), you will not need to be NPO.